wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/porcupress-mechanism/index.md

 5. Tamp with a Normcore V3 tamper that I modded with a 25 lb internal spring for a level and calibrated tamp.
 6. Place the [Flair 58 screen](https://flairespresso.com/product/flair-58-puck-screen/) and tamp again.
 The reason I used the Flair 58 screen was to prevent the depth measurement insert on the calipers from digging into the puck and therefore underestimating the puck thickness.
 Also, see [this article](https://quantitativecafe.com/2021/12/29/a-closer-look-at-tamping/) for a more in depth look at what tamping multiple times does.

+{{< image src="images/puck_prep.jpg" caption="Image of the post WDT bed on the left and post PorcuPress bed on the right.
+Notice all the holes created by the PorcuPress needles on the right." >}}

 ### Density measurement methodology

 After prepping the puck, I made puck thickness and density measurements as follows: